artkonekt/enum/docs/methods.md

 ### `defaultValue()`

 Returns the default value of the class.
-Equals to the `__default` constant.
+Equals to the `__DEFAULT` constant.

 ### `has()`